BabylonJS/OldDocumentationSite/content/How_To/material/CreateBox_Per_Face_Textures_And_Colors.md

 ## Texture Atlas

-A texture atlas also know as a _sprite sheet_ or _sprite atlas_ contains a range of images as in the example below.
+A texture atlas also known as a _sprite sheet_ or _sprite atlas_ contains a range of images as in the example below.

 ![Sprite Altlas](http://jerome.bousquie.fr/BJS/images/spriteAtlas.png)